On behalf of the Aerospace Corporation, we would like to congratulate the new recipients of the first ever Future STEM Leaders Scholarship:

 Selection is based on academic performance, community service and leadership potential.

-Application due date: The deadline for scholarship applications has been extended to Monday, April 19 at 5:00 p.m.
+Application due date: The deadline for 2022 scholarship applications is Friday, March 4, 2022 at 5:00 p.m.
 Pacific Standard Time.

 We experienced a technical issue over the weekend due to an invalid email address.
 We invite individuals to resubmit their applications to: [email protected].